 Lack of cybersecurity awareness

-Often, cybersecurity incidences can be traced to inadequate awareness amongst employees, which leads to bad security habits.
-For example, phishing can only be successfully carried out if the victim is convinced into divulging sensitive data.
+Cybersecurity incidences can often be traced to inadequate awareness amongst employees, leading to bad security habits.
+For example, phishing can only be successfully carried out if the victim is convinced to divulge sensitive data.
 Therefore, it’s important to increase the awareness of cybersecurity amongst employees and train their employees to adhere to security guidelines.

 Outdated security patches

 Many organizations invest in threat detection programs that keep malware and other malicious threats from infiltrating computer systems.
-However, keeping these security applications updated with the latest patches is equally important.
+However, updating these security applications with the latest patches is equally important.
 These updates enable the security programs to detect the latest malware, virus, trojans, worms or other threats.

 Organizations might inadvertently put confidential data at risk when they subscribe to third-party services.
 For example, businesses may use an external payment gateway to process sales transactions.
 By doing so, they pass the customer’s payment data to a third-party service, which could be at risk of attack.
 Another risk of using third-party services is that you can instal a keylogger with other software on your PC.
 Keylogger is a software that tracks all you activity and records all kinds of information like: passwords, credit card details.